7 Micro-Civic Interventions That Actually Change Your Neighborhood

 First Saturday, you’ll feel ridiculous.
 Maybe one person stops.
 Second Saturday, two people.
 By the sixth Saturday, you have regulars.
 By three months, those regulars know each other well enough that when someone needs help, they actually help.

-I watched this happen in Portland after a bad ice storm.
+I watched this micro-civic intervention happen in Portland after a bad ice storm.
 A permanent breakfast group had been meeting for about a year.
 When the power went out, they already knew who was elderly, who had medical equipment, who needed insulin.
 They organized wellness checks and resource sharing in about twenty minutes through their group text.
 The city’s official emergency response took three days to reach that neighborhood.
 The breakfast crew had it handled in hours because they’d built the engagement infrastructure beforehand.

 3. Digital Hyper-Locality